Role Configuration

 Extended attributes must use unique attribute names that will not be duplicated in other parts of your IdentityIQ environment.
 For example, an extended attribute name must not duplicate any attribute names in any of your application schema(s).
 A best practice is to use a standard prefix or naming convention that ensures that your extended attribute names are unique.

-The Edit Extended Attribute page contains the following information:
+The Edit Extended Attribute page contains the following information

-The name of the attribute as it appears in the application.
+Attribute Name - The name of the attribute as it appears in the application.

 Caution